StephenOrJames/foundation-sites-template-2/README.md

     - js
     - scss

 Your files will be added to the respective folders within `src`, and will be compiled and/or compressed into `dist`.

+## Notes

-Note that the output files for CSS and JavaScript will be app.css and app.js respectively.
+- The output files for CSS and JavaScript will be app.css and app.js respectively.

-**Note: Any file manually placed in `dist` may be deleted, as a part of the build process includes deleting `dist`.**
+- Any file manually placed in `dist` may be deleted, as a part of the build process includes deleting `dist`.